GatorSense/AtmosphericCorrectionIntroduction/README.md

 ## Requirements:
+This code uses Python 3.
 These are the python packages used:
 * numpy
 * matplotlib
 * rasterio